Algebraic and context-free subsets of subgroups: Preliminaries

 For a finitely generated group $G$, it is immediate from the definitions that and that It is proved in \cite{[Her91]} that

-However, there is no general inclusion between $Rat(G)$ and $CF(G)$.
-For example, if $G$ is virtually abelian, then $CF(G)\subseteq Alg(G)= Rat(G)$ (and the inclusion is strict if the group is not virtually cyclic) and if the group is virtually free, then $Rat(G)\subseteq CF(G)$ (see \cite[Lemma 4.2]{[Her91]}).
+However, there is no general inclusion between $\Rat(G)$ and $\CF(G)$.
+For example, if $G$ is virtually abelian, then $\CF(G)\subseteq \Alg(G)= \Rat(G)$ (and the inclusion is strict if the group is not virtually cyclic) and if the group is virtually free, then $\Rat(G)\subseteq \CF(G)$ (see \cite[Lemma 4.2]{[Her91]}).

-In the free group case, Herbst proves in \cite[Lemma 4.6]{[Her91]} an analogue of Benois' Theorem for context-free subsets, proving that for a subset $K\subseteq F_n$, then $K\in CF(F_n)$ if and only if the set of reduced words representing elements of $K$ is context-free.
+In the case of the free group $F_n$ of rank $n\geq 1$, Herbst proves in \cite[Lemma 4.6]{[Her91]} an analogue of Benois' Theorem for context-free subsets, proving that for a subset $K\subseteq F_n$, then $K\in \CF(F_n)$ if and only if the set of reduced words representing elements of $K$ is context-free.

-It follows from the definition of a context-free subsets and the fact that we can decide membership of a word in a context-free language that, in case $K\pi^{-1}$ is computable for some context-free subset $K$, then we can decide the membership problem in a context-free subset of a group $G$.
+It follows from the definition of a context-free subsets and the fact that we can decide membership of a word in a context-free language that, if we are given as input a context-free grammar generating $K\pi^{-1}$ for some subset $K$ and a word $w$ representing an element $g\in G$, we can decide if $g\in K$.